Skip to content

 })

-When we want to access the model's group, we can separate a model into a plugin which when registered will provide a set of models instead of multiple import.
+When we want to access the model's group, we can separate a model into a plugin, which when registered will provide a set of models instead of multiple imports.

 typescript